List of Server Error Codes

 What is a Server Error Code?

 When a web browser requests a service from a web server, there is always a possibility that an error might occur.
 When an error does occur, the webserver returns a response in the form of a Hypertext Transfer Protocol (HTTP) Status Code to the user.
 These status codes are commonly known as server error codes.
-Server error codes are standard and will appear regardless of the web browser being used (i.e. Google Chrome, Internet Explorer, Safari, etc.).
+Server error codes are standard and will appear regardless of the web browser (e.g., Google Chrome, Internet Explorer, Safari, etc.).

 What are the Codes used for?